Proven Stratgies for Losing Cellulite

 That's it.
 Pretty simple.
 Very flexible.
 Create menu ideas using these food choices around your tastes, and enjoy.

 Why?
 Because the exercises are not intense enough.
 By design, they can never be intense enough.
-To understand better about what I will soon be recommending exercise wise, I need touch on a couple of physiological concepts (understanding the science of the function of living systems).
-In particular, I will discuss briefly the difference between the slow twitch and fast twitch muscle fibers, and the size order of recruitment principle.
+To better explain my recommendations, I need touch on a couple of physiological concepts (understanding the science of the function of living systems).
+In particular, I will discuss briefly the difference between the slow-twitch and fast-twitch muscle fibers, and the size order of recruitment principle.

-Size order of recruitment.
 The size order of recruitment principle means that whenever the muscle is called on to create force, it will always recruit the smaller fibers first, and only what it needs to get the job done.
-Let us go back to the bicep as an example: if you lift something light, such as a glass of water, the body will only call into play the smaller, slow twitch fibers to do the lift.
+Let us go back to the bicep as an example: if you lift something light, such as a glass of water, the body will only call into play the smaller, slow-twitch fibers to do the lift.
 Since these are endurance fibers, they can recover quickly so you can lift and lower the glass all you want without fatiguing.
-If you add, let's say, 20 pounds and try to lift it, the slow twitch fibers cannot produce enough force to do it.
-The body will have to call on the fast twitch to assist the slow twitch fibers in the lift (the slow twitch do not "turn off" and the fast twitch "turn on".
-The slow twitch are still assisting the fast twitch fibers).
-Every time you lift and lower the weight (with good form...this is imperative!), you recruit more and more fast twitch fibers to continue the movement.
-As the fast twitch fibers get called on, they, in essence, are stimulated.
+If you add, let's say, 20 pounds and try to lift it, the slow-twitch fibers cannot produce enough force to do it.
+The body will have to call on the fast-twitch to assist the slow-twitch fibers in the lift (the slow-twitch do not "turn off" and the fast-twitch "turn on".
+The slow-twitch are still assisting the fast twitch fibers).
+Every time you lift and lower the weight (with good form . . . this is imperative!), you recruit more and more fast-twitch fibers to continue the movement.
+As the fast-twitch fibers get called on, they, in essence, are stimulated.
 A demand is placed on them causing them to get stronger and more shapely during the recovery phase between workouts.